 Applicants must have control of the land for the term of the proposed contract.
 “Control” is defined as possession of the land by ownership, written lease, or other legal agreement.

 Applicants must comply with the provisions for protecting the interests of the tenants, which includes the provisions for sharing payments.
 Before any tenant can be excluded from a contract, written consent must be obtained.

 For an entity, such as a family owned business or non-profit, the applicant must have the legal authority to act on behalf of the entity.
 The CCC-901A or CCC-902 will identify which member (s) may sign on behalf of the entity.
-If the entity would like a non-member to sign on its behalf, then FSA-211 must be completed to authorize a person to act on the entity’s behalf.
+If the entity would like a non-member to sign on its behalf, then a Power of Attorney using form FSA-211 be completed to authorize a person to act on the entity’s behalf.
 All members of the entity must individually be eligible to participate.